acollign/netrunner-wiki/Getting-Started-with-Development.md

 If you want to use Emacs you have to install clojure-mode and cider.
 Cider allows you to connect Emacs to a REPL with C-c M-j.
 To reload a function, it's C-c C-c with the cursor inside the function definition.
 To reload a file (eg. card.clj) it's C-c C-k.

+## Get going

+> How do I run the tests?

+Run `lein test test.core` from the command line.

+> I have the REPL up and running, now what?

+You find the game state in `@game-states`.
+You probably want to run `(def state (second (first @game-states)))` as soon as you started your game so you can easily access its state now via `@state`.

+> So, I have changed a card, now what?

+Run `(load-file "src/clj/game/cards.clj")` to reload all cards.
+Note that if the card you changed is already in play, you have to play it again before you see your code changes.

 ## Videos

 These live-coding videos may help you with some of the basics: